A disabled person’s trust is a powerful way to safeguard the long-term financial well-being of a loved one with a disability.

 Whether you’re planning for a family member with a disability or looking to include both disabled and non-disabled beneficiaries, our experienced solicitors are here to guide you through every step.

-Complete the short form below, and a member of our team will contact you to discuss how we can help tailor a trust to meet your unique needs and goals.
+Complete the contact form, and a member of our team will be in touch to discuss how we can help tailor a trust to meet your unique needs and goals.

 Want to speak to us now?
 Call us on 01332 226 162.